JohnGiorgi/CSC412-2506-course-notes/docs/lectures/week_4.md

 p(x) \propto \psi_{1, 2, 3}(x_1, x_2, x_3) \psi_{2, 3, 5}(x_2, x_3, x_5) \psi_{2, 4, 5}(x_2, x_4, x_5) \psi_{3, 5, 6}(x_3, x_5, x_6) \psi_{4, 5, 6, 7}(x_4, x_5, x_6, x_7)
 \]

+#### Representing potentials

+Recall how we parameterized DAGMs of discrete random variables by using conditional probability tables to represent the possible configurations of each node.
+In this case, the parameters were a valid probability distribution (i.e. the probabilities of the possible configurations summed to 1).

-If the variables are discrete, we can represent the potential or energy functions as tables of (non-negative) numbers
+In UGMs, we do something similar.
+If the variables are discrete, we can represent the _potential_ (or energy) functions as tables of (non-negative) numbers

 \[
 p(A, B, C, D) = \frac{1}{Z} \psi_{a, b}(A, B) \psi_{b, c}(B, C) \psi_{c, d}(C, D) \psi_{a, d}(A, D)
 \]

+where

 ![](../img/lecture_4_8.png)

 !!! error
     Why the switch from \(\psi\) to \(\phi\) here?

-It is important to note that these potential are _not_ probabilities, but represent compatibilities between the different assignments.
+It is important to note that these potentials are _not_ probabilities, but instead encode _relative affinities_ between the different assignments.
+For example, in the above table, \(a^0, b^0\) is taken to be 30X more likely than \(a^1, a^0\).

 #### Factor product

 Given 3 disjoint sets of variables \(X, Y, Z\) and factors \(\psi_1(X, Y)\), \(\psi_2(Y, Z)\) the **factor product** is defined as: